SMTP Email Delivery 101: When Is An Email Actually Considered Delivered?

-Have you ever wondered what it actually means for an email to be considered delivered?
+Have you ever wondered about SMTP email delivery and what it actually means for an email to be considered delivered?

-Is an email delivered when it reaches the inbox?
+- Is an email delivered when it reaches the inbox? or

-Sending email via SMTP, or Simple Mail Transfer Protocol is the email standard and used universally to get an email to a mail server, but what happens after the message is accepted by the receiving server involves additional factors that SMTP doesn’t necessarily provide.
+SMTP email delivery, or sending email via a Simple Mail Transfer Protocol is the email standard, and is the universal method of getting an email into a mail server.
+However, there are additional factors surrounding email delivery that an SMTP relay server doesn’t necessarily provide.
 This includes things like deliverability, sender reputation, authentication, tracking, and more.

 Simply put, even if you are using the most robust SMTP server, your email may not necessarily be delivered.